shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 From here you can backup the internal 64k EEPROM and the 1 mega byte Flash chip, as well as Reading and Writing the codeplug.
 The calibration data stored in the Flash chip (At address 0x8f000) can be backed up and restored without backing up the whole of the Flash.

+*Note:*

-*Note.* If you restore the Flash you will also overwrite the calibration data as it’s stored in the 1Mb Flash chip.
+- If you restore the Flash you will also overwrite the calibration data as it’s stored in the 1Mb Flash chip.

 You can also use this window to grab a screenshot from the radio's current display.
 Screenshots are saved in PNG format.